gplatono/MP3/README.md

 [  404.345504] Counter - 0<br />
 [  404.345504] sig_flag - 1<br />

 Three events were created with the following eventIDs: 10, 11, 12.
 Notice that the eventID of the first event was 10, not 0.
-This is because
+This is because a function was called in the file linux256/linux-3.18.20/init/main.c

 Create three processes that will block on the event with eventID 11 (previously created).